UT-Application-Development-Association/course-wiki/README.md

 basic information for courses offered in the University of Toronto

 ## How to contribute to this project
 If you are a student from UOFT want to submit a post.
-There are three approaches for you to do
+There are four approaches for you to do
++ [Online Editor](#Online-Editor) (No Github Account Required)
 + [Github Issue](#Github-Issue) (Github Account Required)
 + [Pull Request](#Pull-Request) (Github Account Required)
 + [Send US an Email](#Send-US-an-Email) (No Github Account Required)

+### Online Editor
+The simplest way to submit a post is to use the editor from the website.
+You can edit your post and preview your result simulanteously on https://course-wiki.uoftada.com/editor/.
 ### Github Issue
 If you have a github account, then you can write a post by opening the issues on the navigation bar on the top of this github repository.
 We have already provided the template for writing a post in the github issue.
 The github provides an easy-to-use online markdown editor, after you finish write the issue, you can submit